 Method #3: Using Intel Processor Identification Utility (Only for Intel users)

 Step 1: Download and Install Intel Processor Identification Utility.

 Step 2: Run the application and navigate to “CPU Technologies” tab.

-Method #4: AMD-V with RVI Hyper-V Compatibility Utility (AMD users)
+Method #4: AMD-V with RVI Hyper-V Compatibility Utility (Only for AMD users)

 If AMD is the manufacturer of your computer’s CPU then you need to download and run “AMD-V with RVI Hyper-V Compatibility Utility” tool which you can download from the manufacturer’s website.

 Step 1: Download and Install AMD-V with RVI Hyper V Compatibility Utility.

 Step 2:Launch the tool with elevated privileges by extracting all its content.
 You will see something like the below screenshot.

 Since we are running this tool on the Intel CPU, the result fails.
 If you have AMD CPU and see something like this, it mean that you don’t have AMD CPU that supports hardware Virtualization.
 In other hand, if you see a success message, it means that your AMD CPU supports hardware Virtualization.